Last updated on December 27th, 2018

 We all have our own preferences though:

 While the pocket knife that I carry cost more than $10, you can certainly find them for $10 or less (there are LOTS of them)!
-For example, here’s a Gerber “Paraframe Mini Knife” that might be a good choice:
+For example, here’s a Gerber folder:

 The benefits of a flashlight are obvious.
 On my keychain I keep a very small flashlight for any situation where I might need to shed some light.
 Perhaps surprisingly, the mini Olight (I use this one) can be had for less than $10.

 Cordage is always a recommended item for survival.
 What kind and how much is up to you.
 You pretty much can’t beat “paracord” as a best choice for general purpose survival-cord due to it’s strength (550 pounds) and very lightweight.
 There are lots of clever braided paracord products (bracelets, lanyards, and others) designed to be worn (I have a wrist bracelet among other things).
-Or you can buy a 100′ length for just 5 bucks from Tom over at Camping Survival:
+Or you can buy a 100′ length:

 Another “must have” for a kit or EDC gear is a method of making fire.
 An ordinary lighter is cheap and effective under most circumstances.
 What I have done is purchased a large quantity of lighters (50) which ends up less than $1 each and will keep me covered in the fire category for awhile (among other methods).